How do I know whether my students read the content I assigned?

 • Think-Aloud Pair Problem-Solving — Students solve problems aloud and try their reasoning with a listening peer.

-• Pro and Con Grid — Students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and making a decision based on an analysis of those points.
+• Pro and Con Grid — Students decide by reviewing an issue, creating a list of pro and con arguments, and deciding based on analyzing those points.

 CREATE